 Buu Long Tourist Area

 Located on Huynh Van Nghe Street, Tran Bien ward, around 6km away from the city center.
-Buu Long tourist area is considered one of the most popular tourist destinations, attracting a lot of tourists inside and outside the province to travel with family and friends, especially on weekends and holidays.
+Buu Long tourist area is one of the most popular destinations in the province, attracting visitors from within and outside the province to travel with family and friends, especially on weekends and holidays.

 The whole tourist area is 84 hectares.
-It’s a landscape with mountains, pagodas and the most famous – Long An Lake – an artificial reservoir covering an area of more than 10 hectares.
-Long An Lake is look like a picture of miniature Ha Long Bay which has crystal clear water and plenty high rocky outcrops look of small islets.
+It features mountains, pagodas, and the most notable feature: Long An Lake, an artificial reservoir covering more than 10 hectares.
+Long An Lake resembles a miniature Ha Long Bay, with crystal-clear water and numerous rocky outcrops resembling small islets.

-Besides, Buu Long tourist area is also surrounded by places such as Buu Phong ancient pagoda, Long Son Thach Dong pagoda, Thien Hau ancient temple along with National historic site of Van Mieu Tran Bien forming a complex living spiritual area.
-From the top of Mount Buu Long, you can admire a panorama view of Bien Hoa city, which houses of many factories and green stretch of fields interwoven with branches of Dong Nai river.
+Additionally, the Buu Long tourist area is surrounded by sites such as Buu Phong ancient pagoda, Long Son Thach Dong pagoda, Thien Hau ancient temple, and the National Historic Site of Van Mieu Tran Bien, forming a complex of living spiritual sites.
+From the top of Mount Buu Long, you can admire a panoramic view of Bien Hoa city, which houses many factories and a green stretch of fields interwoven with branches of the Dong Nai river.

 Vuon Xoai Tourist Area

-In addition, visitors can also walk to observe wild animals such as crocodiles, tigers, horses, ostriches, wild boars, horses, deer and many rare birds.
-Sports activities are designed in open spaces such as swimming pools, tennis courts, multi-purpose gymnasiums, and camping areas for groups.
+In addition, visitors can walk to observe wildlife such as crocodiles, tigers, horses, ostriches, wild boar, deer, and many rare birds.
+Sports activities are held in open spaces, such as swimming pools, tennis courts, multipurpose gymnasiums, and group camping areas.

 Entrance fees start from 100,000 VND.